robertloveridge/ruckyou/README.md

-# Ruck You - Rucking in the UK

 ![Ruck You](Ruck%20You%20-%202.png)

 ---

-## Welcome to Ruck You!
+# Welcome to Ruck You!

 Are you ready to take your fitness to the next level?
 Rucking is a fantastic way to build strength, improve endurance, and explore the great outdoors.
 Whether you're a seasoned hiker or just starting out, Ruck You is a new commmunity ready to support.